Letter shows a fearful Einstein long before Nazis' rise

 So Einstein fled Berlin and went into hiding in northern Germany.
 It was during this hiatus that he penned a handwritten letter to his beloved younger sister, Maja, warning of the dangers of growing nationalism and anti-Semitism years before the Nazis ultimately rose to power, forcing Einstein to flee his native Germany for good.

-"Out here, nobody knows where I am, and I'm believed to be missing," he wrote in August 1922.
+"Out here, nobody knows where I am, and I'm believed to be away on a trip," he wrote in August 1922.
 "Here are brewing economically and politically dark times, so I'm happy to be able to get away from everything."

 The previously unknown letter, brought forward by an anonymous collector, is set to go on auction next week in Jerusalem with an opening asking price of $12,000.